jamestharpe/jamestharpe.com/content/core-web-vitals.md

 ## Largest Contentful Paint (LCP)

 **Largest Contentful Paint (LCP)** measures how quickly the largest block of content on a webpage loads.
 Generally, LCP should occur within 2.5 seconds of when the page first starts loading.
+More information can be found on [web.dev/lcp](https://web.dev/lcp/) site.

 ## First Input Delay (FID)

 **First Input Delay (FID)** measures the time it takes from when the page contents are downloaded until the browser is first able to process user input.
 Generally, FID should be 100 milliseconds or less.
+More information can be found on [web.dev/fid](https://web.dev/fid/).

 ## Cumulative Layout Shift (CLS)

 **Cumulative Layout Shift (CLS)** measures the largest visible element position change during rendering.
 Generally, CLS should be 0.1 or less.
+More information can be found on [web.dev/cls](https://web.dev/cls/).

 ## Resources